 That’s right!
 Amidst the buzz of traffic and urban living a more relaxed and natural place exists – the GreenWay.

-Perhaps one of the area’s best kept secrets - the GreenWay connects the Cooks River Cycleway from Earlwood to the Iron Cove Bay Run at Haberfield, and it links the inner west council areas of Canterbury, Marrickville, Ashfield and Leichhardt, following Hawthorne Canal and Rozelle freight rail corridor (currently being converted to light rail).
+Perhaps one of the area’s best kept secrets - the GreenWay connects the Cooks River Cycleway from Earlwood to the Iron Cove Bay Run at Haberfield, and it links the Inner West Council area and Canterbury following Hawthorne Canal and Rozelle freight rail corridor.

 Besides the local human residents, the GreenWay is home to a wide range of wildlife like reptiles, birds, flying foxes, bats, possums, frogs and even a endangered populartion of Long-nosed Bandicoots.